Ford Model A engine: Controls and adjustments

-In automotive applications, the Ford Model A engine originally used a complex assortment of controls, including accelerator pedal, manual throttle, choke and mixture control (officially: "Gas Adjusting Valve" - GAV), gas shutoff, ignition key-switch, starter pedal, and manual spark advance (in addition drivetrain controls: clutch and gear-shifter).
+In automotive applications, the Ford Model A engine originally used a complex assortment of controls, including accelerator pedal, manual throttle, choke and mixture control (officially known as "Gas Adjusting Valve" or GAV), gas shutoff, ignition key-switch, starter pedal, and manual spark advance (in addition drivetrain controls: clutch and gear-shifter).

 These controls were mounted on the floor (accelerator and starter pedals), or steering column (spark advance and manual throttle), or on (or immediately below) the dashboard.
 Reportedly, the State of Pennsylvania required the gas shutoff valve to be mounted inside the engine compartment, instead.

 Starting the Model A engine commonly requires a detailed sequence of manipulation of all these controls, and properly shutting down the engine is almost as complex.

 Additionally, occasional adjustment of the idle throttle and idle mixture controls, mounted on the carburetor, may be required.

 Trucks

-The 1.5-ton Ford Model AA truck -- produced for only five years, but widely used for decades -- was powered by the Ford Model A engine, commonly driving a four-speed manual transmission.
+The 1.5-ton Ford Model AA truck – produced for only five years, but widely used for decades – was powered by the Ford Model A engine, commonly driving a four-speed manual transmission.

-The U.S. Postal Service -- to eliminate the complexity and cost of its variety of postal trucks (including 1,444 acquired as war surplus), and to accommodate the needs of parcel post service -- purchased a fleet of Model A vehicles from Ford, fitted with custom-built postal truck bodies manufactured and assembled by outside builders, mounted on a Ford Model A chassis.
-These half-ton trucks remained in use, in some cases, until the 1950s.
+The U.S. Postal Service – to eliminate the complexity and cost of its variety of postal trucks (including 1,444 acquired as war surplus), and to accommodate the needs of parcel post service – purchased a fleet of Model A and AA vehicles from Ford, fitted with custom-built postal truck bodies manufactured and assembled by outside builders, mounted on a Ford Model A and AA chassis.
+These trucks remained in use, until the 1950s.

-Other truck manufacturers used the Ford Model A engine, as well, or a variant thereof -- particularly if they were also using a Ford Model A or Model AA chassis, or license-building the same under their own name.
-The GAZ-AA (Soviet Union), produced from 1931–1938 is one example, though by 1938 it was using an improved engine.
+Other truck manufacturers used the Ford Model A engine, as well, or a variant thereof – particularly if they were also using a Ford Model A or Model AA chassis, or license-building the same under their own name.
+The GAZ-AA (Soviet Union), produced from 1931 to 1938 is one example, though by 1938 it was using an improved engine.

 Model AA trucks commonly used engine controls similar to those in Model A automobiles.

 Racing

-During the 1930s, the Ford Model A (and Model B) engines were popular for racing, in part because their lightweight internal moving parts had little inertia to overcome in acceleration -- both from the starting line, and from acceleration out of curves.
+During the 1930s, the Ford Model A (and Model B) engines were popular for racing, in part because their lightweight internal moving parts had little inertia to overcome in acceleration – both from the starting line, and from acceleration out of curves.
 However, that same light construction resulted in fragile engines that often broke during a race.